MicrosoftDocs/bing-docs/bing-docs/bing-web-search/reference/response-objects.md

 The following are the JSON response objects that the response may include.
 These objects are specific to the web answer.
 For details about the JSON objects for other answer types that the search results may include, see the API-specific reference documentation.
 For example, if the search results contain the images and news answers, see the <a href="https://docs.microsoft.com/bing/bing-image-search/reference/response-objects" target="_blank">Image Search API reference</a> and <a href="https://docs.microsoft.com/bing/bing-news-search/reference/response-objects" target="_blank">News Search API reference</a>.

 If the request succeeds, the top-level object in the response is the [SearchResponse](#searchresponse) object.
+And if the request fails, the top-level object in the response is the [ErrorResponse](#errorresponse) object.

-See the full list of objects in the right pane under **In this article**.
+For a list of possible objects, see **In this article** in the right pane.

 ## Entity

 Defines an entity such as a person, place, or thing.

 |Name|Value|Type